Random walk: Applications in computer science

-In computer science, random walks are used to estimate the size of the Web.
-Random walks can be used to sample from a state space which is unknown or very large, for example to pick a random page off the internet.
-In computer science, this method is known as Markov Chain Monte Carlo (MCMC).
+In computer science, random walks have been used to estimate the size of the Web.
 In computer programming it is possible to calculate pi with a random walk.

+Random walks have been used in network analysis to calculate the probability two unlinked nodes will be linked in the future based on the current state of the network.
+Various algorithms are discussed in including PageRank and supervised random walks.

 In image segmentation, random walks are used to determine the labels (i.e., "object" or "background") to associate with each pixel.
 This algorithm is typically referred to as the random walker segmentation algorithm.

 The Twitter website used random walks to make suggestions of whom to follow.

 Applications to natural phenomena

 As mentioned, the range of natural phenomena which have been subject to attempts at description by some flavour of random walks is considerable.
-This is particularly the case in the fields of physics,chemistry, materials science, and biology.
+This is particularly the case in the fields of physics, chemistry, materials science, and biology.